Best Things to Do in Dubrovnik, Croatia

 Fort Lovrijenac

 Like Fort Imperial on Mount Srđ, Lovrijenac Fort saw its fair share of action.
-With outside walls up to 12 metres thick, the fortress had little difficulty protecting Dubrovnik from foreign invaders over the centuries.
+With outside walls up to 12 meters thick, the fortress had little difficulty protecting Dubrovnik from foreign invaders over the centuries.

-Lovrijenac Fort also provides the backdrop to theatre productions during the Dubrovnik Summer Festival including Hamlet.
+Lovrijenac Fort also provides the backdrop to theatre productions during the Dubrovnik Summer Festival, including Hamlet.

 Chill out on Lokrum Island